brycewray/hugo-site/content/posts/2021/06/two-paths-password-management.md

 For many, it comes down to this: although there is considerable technical justification for the KeePass way, getting *everybody* to practice good password management is simpler with the non-KeePass way.
 After all, it doesn't matter how good a product is if you can't persuade people to use it, much less use it consistently, when you're not around to hold their hands about it.

 Be aware also of this: certain conversions from one "way" to the other can be nearly impossible.
-This is particularly true if you're trying to go from the non-KeePass way to the KeePass way, given that some apps on both sides do a fairly lousy job of either exporting their own files or importing other apps' existing files for use across the "ways." **Therefore**, I strongly recommend that, before you act on any of this, you **make up your mind**---which "way" and which app(s)---and then stick to that decision as best you can.
+This is particularly true if you're trying to go from the non-KeePass way to the KeePass way, given that some apps on both sides do a fairly lousy job of either exporting their own files or importing other apps’ existing files for use across the "ways." **Therefore**, I strongly recommend that, before you act on any of this, you **make up your mind**---which "way" and which app(s)---and then stick to that decision as best you can.

 Anyway, those are some of my takeaways from a semi-deep dive into the world of password management software.
 If I find others worth noting in the future, I obviously will bring them to your attention; and, as always, [I welcome your thoughts](/contact).